How to send push notifications to Firebase Cloud Messaging

 Using overrides to customize notifications

 We have full support for overriding the payload sent to FCM for adding things like badge counts, extra data properties, and sound files.
-You can set the push overrides on the template settings modal, which is accessed by clicking on the "Manage template settings" button from within the message template editor.
-Push overrides support liquid for injecting data properties and referencing attributes on your recipients.
+You can set push overrides on the template settings modal, which is accessed by clicking on the "Manage template settings" button when viewing a push notification template within the workflow editor.
+Push overrides support Liquid for injecting data properties and referencing attributes on your recipients.

 By default, payload overrides will be merged into the base data and will not replace other trigger data being passed to FCM.
 The override also needs to match the format that is expected by FCM, meaning that any custom key-value pairs should be contained inside of a data dictionary: